Here’s what we look for:

 • You can use pictures and video to illustrate your story.
 Videos can become articles all by themselves.

 If you have some ideas and just want to run them by us, send us an email and we’ll be happy to coordinate with you.

 Right now we have no funding to pay for articles.
-What we can offer is classified advertising for products or services, as well as visibility for authors and their organizations.
-On Pasture has over 80,000 readers per month and while most are in the U.S. and Canada we also have a strong following from Australia and New Zealand and then folks scattered across the planet.
+What we can offer is advertising for products or services, as well as visibility for authors and their organizations.
+On Pasture has about 100,000 readers per month and while most are in the U.S. and Canada we also have a strong following from Australia and New Zealand and then folks scattered across the planet.